 A Lasting Reputation

-It is true that during the Viking Age, Scandinavians greatly extended their influence from the North Atlantic to the Mediterranean and even as far as Constantinople, aided by their swords and ships.
+Aided by the swords and ships, Scandinavians in the Viking Age greatly extended their influence from the North Atlantic to the Mediterranean and even as far as Constantinople, where some Norsemen decided to become professional warriors in the emperor's employ, such as the Varangian Guard.
 Both the tendency within the contemporary accounts and, for a large part, their present-day image (especially in popular culture) leads one to believe that during this time the European seas and rivers were positively teeming with Viking-shaped pirates.
 Viking warriors are often depicted as savage and brutal and, importantly, heathen, showing no quarter to their unfortunate prey and being disproportionally successful on the battlefield.
 However, this characterisation is not only pulled out of context but also exaggerated or even wrong.

 Contemporary accounts were often penned by monks – indeed, people in the first line of fire when it comes to Viking raids plundering monasteries and the likes – or by other targets.
 It is thus hardly surprising they did not sing the Vikings' praises.
 They were outraged at the fact that these heathens attacked churches and slew churchmen, even though we know Christian rulers sometimes attacked churches, too.
 Especially in the early raiding years, moreover, Viking raids were only sporadic affairs and hardly brought local institutions tumbling down, and others also raided.
 Furthermore, although they were brutal by modern standards, the Vikings were hardly out of place in early medieval Europe whose other inhabitants needed absolutely no tips from the Vikings.Moreover, the Vikings' successes on the battlefield, as Gareth Williams words it, "owe less to the wild warriors of romantic imagination, and more to careful strategies and logistical planning, a skilful combination of warfare and diplomacy, and good underlying organization" (74).
 The famous berserks who appear in Old Norse literature, set apart by their 'berserk-fury' in which they roar, bite their shields, and are invulnerable, are more so literary figures.
 They may have been based on a cult of masked warriors that existed in Germanic antiquity and are often connected to Odin but should not be imagined in Viking armies in too literal a sense.
 That Viking warriors were effective and recognised as such, however, is reflected in them serving the Byzantine Emperor in the elite corps known as the Varangian Guard.